KlaytonHutchins/klaytonhutchins.github.io/notes/jfop/ScreenOutputKeyboardInput/input.md

+---
+layout: default
+title: Reading from the Keyboard
+---

 ## Reading from the Keyboard

 All programs can read input from the keyboard, which programmers call standard input, or "standard in."